 - The third method for a county to collect a local surcharge is by the rate authorized to that county pursuant to the Michigan Public Service Commission Case No. U-15489.
 The 2008 case was completed in 2013 and the rates are set for each county as a default rate if it does not pursue the options above.
 The U-15489 rates do not have any built in increases and continue to remain the same each year.
 This docket is only applicable to counties that filed prior to the February 15, 2008 deadline and is closed to new applications for funding.

 Under Michigan statute, local surcharge funds may only be spent for 911 purposes.
 Please see the document below entitled, Allowable/Disallowable Usage of 9-1-1 Surcharge Fund.

 Dispatcher Training Funding:

 The Public Safety Answering Point (PSAP) training funds assist PSAPs to meet and maintain the required telecommunicator training standards.
 Each PSAP may apply annually for funding.
 Payments are issued to eligible PSAPs twice during the awarded year based on the full-time equivalent (FTE) approved for each applicant PSAP.
-The payments are based on six percent (6%) of the State 911 Fee collected and deposited in the Emergency 911 Fund.
-The fees deposited in the Emergency 911 fund come from the $0.19 state 911 fee on postpaid devices and a 5.00% 911 fee on prepaid (minutes and phone cards).
+The payments are based on five and a half percent (5.5%) of the State 911 Fee collected and deposited in the Emergency 911 Fund.
+The fees deposited in the Emergency 911 fund come from the $0.25 state 911 fee on postpaid devices and a 5.00% 911 fee on prepaid (minutes and phone cards).
 The Dispatcher Training Funds may only be used to utilize training programs that have been approved by the State 911 Committee.
 The PSAP is required to show it’s spend down of training funds for allowable expenses each year.
 Please see the document below entitled, Allowable/Disallowable Dispatcher Training Expenses.